zackforbing/chocV-hotswap/README.md

 This is a fork of the original board, adding a dual footprint hotswap/solder choc v1/v2 version. ~~The edge cuts had to be modified to fit the hotswap pads, so it won't be compatible with any cases designed for the original~~ just kidding I realized I'm a silly person and I shuld just flip the footprint upside down for affected switches.
 The hotswap sockets will protrude from the underside of the bottom plate, so small bumpons are recommended.

+pcbs have been ordered. need to build one.

+(untested) firmware can be found [here](https://github.com/hahahakeebs/zmk-aura)

 original readme preserved below

 A 36 key choc keyboard based on the [Horizon](https://github.com/skarrmann/horizon)